DennisNKamau/Car-Rental/README.md

 Open the Project:

-Simply open index.html in your preferred browser to run the project locally.
+Open index.html in your preferred browser to run the project locally.
 Customizing:

 Update any sections in HTML and CSS to personalize the look and feel.